 If skis were people, something tells us that the Black Crows Anima would be the life of every party.
 With a progressive flex that’s softer at the tip and tail, double rocker, and camber underfoot, the Anima is a playful ski that loves to surf, has no problem staying afloat, can pivot through the trees, and will spring and bounce through open bowls.
 Unlike many playful designs, however, the Anima still offers ample stiffness, edge hold, and precision to charge through chop and carve on hardpack.
 And this is a matter of personal preference, but we love Black Crows’ subdued but classy styling that adds a nice dose of flair.

 No ski is perfect, however, and the Anima is no exception.
-At just under 10 pounds for the pair, it’s tied for the second-heaviest option to make our list (behind the wider Völkl Revolt 121 below) and noticeably harder to throw around than lighter-weight designs like the Faction La Machine Max and DPS Carbon Lotus above.
+At just under 10 pounds for the pair, it's the heaviest option to make our list (the Völkl Revolt 121 isn't far off) and noticeably harder to throw around than lighter-weight designs like the Faction La Machine 5 and DPS Carbon Lotus above.
 It’s worth noting that a few of our female testers mounted the women’s version of the ski (the Anima Birdie) with tech bindings last season and had no complaints using it as their primary backcountry powder ski, but those who spend a lot of time on the skin track will likely want to go lighter.
 However, the solid feel and carving abilities are clear highlights for hard chargers who prioritize performance on the descent.

 See the Black Crows Anima See the Women's Black Crows Anima Birdie